Press Your Luck scandal

 The Press Your Luck scandal was contestant Michael Larson's 1984 record-breaking win of on the American game show Press Your Luck.

 An Ohio man with a penchant for get-rich-quick schemes, Larson studied the game show and discovered that its ostensibly randomized game board was actually only five different patterns of lights.
-After successfully auditioning in person at the Los Angeles studio, Larson performed on May 19, 1984, and beat the show so dramatically, CBS executives accused him of cheating.
+After successfully auditioning in person at the Los Angeles studio, Larson performed on May 19, 1984, and played so successfully that CBS executives accused him of cheating.

-After the network paid, Larson moved on to other endeavors.
-In 1995, he fled a law-enforcement investigation of a fraudulent multi-level marketing scheme and died in hiding in 1999 in Apopka, Florida.
 A recurring subject of interest and inspiration, the Press Your Luck scandal has been revisited in two documentaries by Game Show Network, a Spanish-language graphic novel, and the 2024 film The Luckiest Man in America, starring Paul Walter Hauser as Larson.

 Background

 Press Your Luck

 CBS' Press Your Luck is a half-hour television game show that ran from September 1983 to September 1986, hosted by Peter Tomarken.

-Each half of the show began with a round of multiple-choice questions, where correct answers earn "spins" on a randomly generated game board known as the "Big Board".
-The Big Board was a ring of 18 light-up squares, six wide and five high, that rapidly illuminated in a seemingly random sequence until a contestant pressed their button to stop the lights.
+Each half of the show began with a round of multiple-choice questions, in which correct answers earned "spins" on a randomly generated game board known as the "Big Board".
+The Big Board was a ring of 18 light-up squares, six wide and five high, that rapidly illuminated in a random sequence until a contestant pressed their button to stop the lights.
 The sequence was originally limited to only five different patterns, a holdover from the pilot episode's limited budget, an Achilles' heel and calculated risk understood by the show's producers.